csound/manual/docs/opcodes/nstance.md

 This handle can be used later to refer directly to the running nstance.
 This opcode is similar to schedule, but has the added facility of retrieving the nstance handle.

+In Csound 7, use the `Instr` output of [schedule](schedule.md) instead of a numeric instance handle.
+See the [object guide](../orch/instrument-and-opcode-objects.md) for examples of typed references.

 ## Syntax
 === "Modern"
     ``` csound-orc